 What’s not to love about this traditional seaside resort, with its famous Victorian pier and golden sands.
 Cromer is also well known for the local brown crab, which live on a chalk shelf in shallow waters – conditions said to produce a delectable flavour and plenty of white meat.
-No wonder the town hosts the World Crabbing Competition on the Esplanade every August, although you can have a go at catching the critters off the sea wall at other times.
+No wonder the town hosts the World Crabbing Competition.
 Try Cromer crab at Upstairs at No1, the seafront restaurant by renowned Norfolk chef Galton Blackiston.
-Dishes such as free-range pork, prawn and crab ramen promise a cut-above experience and are best enjoyed at a table by the window with sea views.
+Dishes such as Thai green crab burger with mango and avocado salsa promise a cut-above experience and are best enjoyed at a table by the window with sea views.

 2. West Runton

 Stride out on the Norfolk Coast Path and you’ll find Rocky Bottoms on the clifftop between Cromer and Sheringham (although you can cheat and come the back way by car).
 The setting is a 19th-century kiln, once owned by the London Brick Company and restored and extended in 2015 by the present owners to provide atmospheric dining spaces.
 But in summer, we’re sure you’d prefer a table on the terrace to enjoy the big skies and sea air (there’s a safe area of grass for children to run around in).
-Weybourne king crab salad is one of the stars of the menu (bring your own alcohol for a small corkage fee).
+Weybourne king crab salad is one of the stars of the menu.
 Alternatively, gather a picnic featuring dressed crab from the seafood counter.

 Joyful West’s, 23 High Street, Sheringham NR26 8RE